Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Discussion

 \subsection{Representativeness of Tasks, Scenarios, and Participants}

-Similarly, the tasks we include in our study were adapted from the Leetcode problem set.
-These are timed, standalone programming challenges, and may not be representative of the day-to-day coding tasks or debugging scenarios that our participants regularly encounter.
+Our study also has limitations with respect to representativeness.
+The tasks we include in our study were adapted from LeetCode.
+These are timed standalone programming challenges, and may not be representative of the day-to-day coding tasks or debugging scenarios that our participants regularly encounter.
 Likewise, by focusing on unit tests and algorithmic correctness, we may miss other important aspects of code quality such as maintainability and security.
 Finally, our participants are all professionals in the field of software development, and work for the same US-based technology company.
 Their experiences may not generalize.
 For example, students, or those with less experience, may benefit more from the assistance afforded by highlights, or alternatively, may find the lack of explanations more problematic.

+Indeed, we observed that experience with Python impacted the results of our study.
+We noticed that, qualitatively, participants who were less experienced with Python tended to struggle more in understanding what to do with the highlights and tended to have lower success rates in completing the task across all conditions, and we have confirmed this quantitatively.
+Aggregating over all experimental conditions, we observe that participants who had less than one year of experience with Python had an average unit test accuracy of 8.3\%, those with one to two years of experience had an average accuracy of 26.6\%, those with three to five years of experience had an average accuracy of 41.6\%, and those with more than five years of experience had an average accuracy of 51.5\%.
+Future work could explore the differing needs and experiences of expert and novice programmers.

 To address these limitations, future work should focus on longitudinal in-situ studies, with broader audiences, and should track outcomes beyond algorithmic correctness.
 As an example, a future experiment might examine how highlighting strategies impact online metrics such as acceptance rates, or the total proportion of code contributed by the AI system \cite{Ziegler_2022}.
-Likewise, recent work has suggested that people write less secure code when using such AI systems \cite{perry-2022}, so future work could examine whether highlighting strategies ameliorate this risk.
+Likewise, recent work has suggested that people write less secure code when using such AI systems \cite{perry2022users}, so future work could examine whether highlighting strategies ameliorate this risk.